Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 Although Monte Carlo simulation will not eliminate uncertainties in business decisions, it can help you to understand them in normal business circumstances.

-determine which ones have the greatest chance of success.
+if you're allocating resources among several projects, Monte Carlo simulation will help you to determine which ones have the greatest chance of success.

 |